xavierpuigf/virtualhome/README.md

 ## Overview
 Activities in VirtualHome are represented through two components: *programs* representing the sequence of actions that compose an activity, and *graphs* representing a definition of the environment where the activity takes place.
 Given a program and a graph, the simulator executes the program, generating a video of the activity or a sequence of graphs representing how the environment evolves as the activity takes place.
 To this end, VirtualHome includes two simulators: the Unity simulator and EvolvingGraph.

-### Unity Simulator
+#### Unity Simulator
 This simulator is built in Unity and allows to generate videos of activities.
-To use this simulator you will need to download the appropiate executable and run the `comm_unity.py` API.
+To use this simulator you will need to download the appropiate executable and run the [simulation/unity_simulator/comm_unity.py](simulation/unity_simulator/comm_unity.py) API.

-### Evolving Graph
+#### Evolving Graph
 This simulator runs fully in python and allows to generate a sequence of graphs when a program is executed.
-You can run it in [evolving_graph](evolving_graph).
-Note that some of the objects and actions in this simulator are not supported yet in Unity Simulator
+You can run it in [simulation/evolving_graph](evolving_graph).
+Note that some of the objects and actions in this simulator are not supported yet in Unity Simulator.

 ## Dataset

-We collected a dataset of programs and augmented them with graphs after executing them in our environments.
+We collected a dataset of programs and augmented them with graphs using the Evolving Graph simulator.
 You can download them [here - GET LINK]().
 Once downloaded, move the programs into the `dataset` folder.
 The dataset should follow the following structure:

 ```